-You have heard evidence of acts of the defendant other the nan those charged in the indictment.
-Specifically, .
-You may consider this evidence only on the questions of You should consider this evidence only for this limited purpose.
-You have heard evidence that have been convicted of crimes.
-You may consider this evidence of only in deciding whether the testimony of any of these witnesses is truthful in whole, in part, or not at all.
-You may not consider this evidence for any other purpose.
-You have heard [reputation/opinion] evidence about the c for truthfulness [or untruthfulness].
-You evidence in deciding the weight that you will give to testimony.
-Coolintoiry.

-You have heard [reputation and/or opinion] evidence about the defendant's character trait for [truthfulness, peacefulness, etc].
+You have heard e vidence of acts of the defend ant other than those charged in the indictment.
+Specificall у, You may consider this You should consider this evidence only for the nis limited purpose.
+You have heard e vidence that have been convicted of o rimes.
+You may consider this s evidence only in deciding whether the testimony of any of these witnesses is truthful in n whole, in part, or not at all.
+You may not consider this e vidence for any other purpos se.
+You have heard e evidence that the defendant has been convicted of crimes.
+You may consider this evid ence only in deciding whe ther the defendant's testimony is truthful in whole, in par t, or not at all.
+You may not t consider it for any other purpose.
+A conviction of another crime is not evidence of the e defendant's guilt of the crime for which the defendant no w is charged.
+You have heard [1 reputation/opinion] evidence about the character trait of for tru thfulness [or untruthfulness] .
+You should consider this evidence in deciding the weight t hat you will give to 's testimony.
+You have heard [reputation and/or opinion] evidence about the defendant's character trait for [tru thfulness, peacefulness, etc] .
 You should consider character evidence together with all the other evidence in the case and in the same way.